konradkalemba/rork-docs/supabase.md

 ## Integrate Rork with Supabase

 When you have both a Supabase project and backend integration set up, you can prompt Rork to add a Supabase integration to your project.
-Make sure to mention `backend` in your prompt, otherwise Rork will integrate with Supabase skipping the backend making it less secure.
+Make sure to mention `backend` in your prompt, otherwise Rork will integrate with Supabase skipping the backend, making it less secure.

 > [!NOTE]
 > Example prompt: